masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 // anonymous Function can be defined as a full body callback function
-// to a Name function argument function nameFunc(param) {
+// to a name function argument function nameFunc(param) {
   return param()
 }